akhoshrozeh/blockchain-developer-bootcamp-final-project/README.md

   (d) mappings of TrackID to their license (exclusive and non-exclusive) price (Wei).

 ## Directory Structure
-`/front-end`: contains all HTML, CSS, and JS files that make up the frontend `/truffle/contracts`: Smart contracts that are deployed on Rinkeby testnet.
+`/front-end`: contains all HTML, CSS, and JS files that make up the frontend.\
+`/truffle/contracts`: Smart contracts that are deployed on Rinkeby testnet.\
-`/truffle/migrations`: Migration files for deploying contracts in `/truffle/contracts` directory.
+`/truffle/migrations`: Migration files for deploying contracts in `/truffle/contracts` directory.\
-`/truffle/tests`: JS file that contrains 10 unit tests for the smart contracts.
+`/truffle/tests`: JS file that contrains 10 unit tests for the smart contracts.\
 `/node_modules`: Dependencies for the project.

 ## Public Ethereum wallet for certification: